 The player character is The Wanderer, a stoic warrior eking out an existence on the desert world Zircon V. They are a master of the Way of the Passive Fist, a fighting style that allows “with patience and a steady hand” to “endure any attack and outlast any foe.”
 Encountering a bandit camp one day, The Wanderer defeats them but recognizes in the bandit leader’s cyborg augmentations a connection to their own past.
 Setting out into the desert, The Wanderer challenges an army bare-handed to save their miserable world from an old foe.

 The Wanderer’s journey is brief but challenging, punishing button mashing and rewarding concentration and precision.
 Enemy attacks are telegraphed by audio and visual cues indicating which of The Wanderer’s two defensive moves must be used to deflect them.
 Individual opponent types stick to rigid patterns but take turns with others onscreen, creating a Zen-like rhythm-combat system.
 When The Wanderer parries an opponent long enough to deplete their stamina, they can be defeated with a single blow.
 But the closer The Wanderer gets to their goal, the larger and more diverse enemy groups become…

 Mashing up elements of classic beat ‘em up action videogames with wuxia combat and themes in a desertpunk setting, Way of the Passive Fist is simultaneously a challenging throwback and a refreshing new take on side-scrolling punchfests.

-Read my full review of Way of the Passive Fist here.
+Read my full Way of the Passive Fist review here.